 Senate Bill 399 aims to regulate the tuition and fees for resident undergraduate students within the University of Wisconsin System.
-The bill prohibits the Board of Regents from increasing resident undergraduate tuition by more than the percentage increase in the consumer price index (CPI) for the previous year, with CPI defined as the consumer price index for all urban consumers, U.S. city average, as determined by the U.S. Department of Labor.
-The bill also clarifies that resident undergraduate tuition encompasses academic fees, differential tuition, and any additional mandatory fees charged to students.
+The bill prohibits the Board of Regents from increasing resident undergraduate tuition by more than the percentage increase in the consumer price index (CPI) for the previous year, which is defined as the CPI for all urban consumers, U.S. city average, as determined by the U.S. Department of Labor.
+Additionally, the bill clarifies that resident undergraduate tuition encompasses academic fees, differential tuition, and any other mandatory fees charged to students.

 Statutes affected: